-The easiest way to avoid this?
+The easiest way to prevent gastrointestinal issues?
 Steer clear of milk products and high-fiber foods

-There are a lot of things to be nervous about on race day.
-A hyperactive, butterfly-infested stomach should be the least of them.
+There are a lot of things to be nervous about on race day but a hyperactive, butterfly-infested stomach should be the least of them.

-Gastrointestinal (GI) issues are very common in triathlon.
-You’ve probably heard of a triathlete who had to dig up his own porta-potty by the shore just before the swim start of a Bi3 race; or that runner who had to be creative while doing his business inside the portalet and ended up using his sock as tissue.
+Gastrointestinal issues are common in triathlon.
+You’ve probably heard of a triathlete who had to dig up his own porta-potty by the shore just before the swim start of a Bi3 race or that runner who had to be creative while doing his business inside the portalet and ended up using his sock as tissue.

 I don’t know about you, but of all reasons to quit a race, stomach upset has to be among the worst.
 I’d rather quit because of bad weather, an overly challenging course, or even a flat tire.
 These factors are beyond our control but a nervous stomach is something that can be prevented.

-It’s widely recognized by experts that GI problems during endurance activities are multifactorial and highly individualized.
+It’s widely recognized by experts that gastrointestinal problems during endurance activities are multifactorial and highly individualized.
 Let me break them down for you.

 Reduced blood flow to the gut